branchtalk-io/backend/docs/3_models_design.md

 then - if possible - definitions brough by these imports should be placed into one `object` which could be imported instead.
 Examples are:

- * `DoobieSupports` - provided support for core Doobie concepts, Postgres extensions, Refined Types, `@newtype`s own types' support
+ * `DoobieSupports` - provides support for core Doobie concepts, Postgres extensions, Refined Types, `@newtype`s own types' support
+ * `AvroSupport` - provides support for Refined and Newtypes to Avro4s
  * `TapirSupport` - provides support for Tapir and derivation of Circe codecs, Refined Types and `@newtype`s
  * `JsoniterSupport` - adds `.map` and `.mapDecode`, support for Refined